 Cinema 4D also allows you to use movies as textures.
-You can load a QuickTime movie, AVI movie or a picture sequence in the same way as you would a bitmap image (by clicking the three dots button etc. to load the file).
+You can load a video or picture sequence in the same way as you would a bitmap image (by clicking the three dots button etc. to load the file).
 The Animation settings control how the movie will be played back.

-Example 1: You want to play a movie (QuickTime, AVI or frame sequence).
+Example 1: You want to play a video or frame sequence.

 Result: the movie is played back once and is second-synchronized.